Leopold Loeffler: Life and work

-Leopold Leoffler was born on October 27, 1827, in Rzeszów under the Austrian Partition, the son of an administrative officer Jan Leoffler (surname also Germanized as Löffler), and his wife Domicella née Dąbrowska.
+Leopold Loeffler was born on October 27, 1827, in Rzeszów under the Austrian Partition, the son of an administrative officer Jan Loeffler (surname also Germanized as Löffler), and his wife Domicella née Dąbrowska.
 His father was an office manager locally before moving his family to Lwów (now Lviv, Ukraine) in order to take up the position of a district secretary.
 Leopold went to school in Radymno, where his uncle Filip Loeffler was a post-master.
 Upon graduation, he enrolled at the Department of Philosophy of the Lwów University.
 At about that time, he also rediscovered his interest in painting and in 1845 left the partitioned Poland for Vienna, to continue his studies at the Academy of Fine Arts there.

 For the next 30 years Loeffler lived abroad, mostly in Austria (known as Austria-Hungary since 1867), but also in Munich and in Paris, where he continued his studies at the local art academies.
 Galicia, where his family lived, became the easternmost province of the Habsburg Empire.
-Leoffler embarked on a successful career as an artist, painting victorious battle scenes for Archduke Rudolph among other prestigious commissions.
+Loeffler embarked on a successful career as an artist, painting victorious battle scenes for Archduke Rudolph among other prestigious commissions.
 His work was highly regarded by the court of Franz Joseph I of Austria and the Emperor himself, while his German-sounding name was also commercially advantageous.
 In 1866 he became a member of the Vienna Academy of Fine Arts.
-However, Leoffler left the imperial capital for Kraków in 1877, having been invited by Matejko to serve as Professor at the School of Fine Arts, expanded in 1873 as an independent institution of higher learning.
+However, Loeffler left the imperial capital for Kraków in 1877, having been invited by Matejko to serve as Professor at the School of Fine Arts, expanded in 1873 as an independent institution of higher learning.
 Among his most prominent students were future luminaries of the Young Poland movement including Stanisław Wyspiański, Włodzimierz Tetmajer, Leon Kowalski and Wojciech Weiss.
 He died in Kraków on February 6, 1898, at the age of 70.